fortrabbit/blog/hello-teutonic-css.md

 ---
 title: Hello Teutonic CSS
 created: 2018-08-02
 published: true
 author: fl
-excerpt:    "Some details on our open source CSS framework."
+excerpt: Some details on our open source CSS framework.
-lead:       "So we said to do more open source on fortrabbit.
+lead: So we said to do more open source on fortrabbit.
 TADA – here is my first big open source publication.
-A CSS framework."
+A CSS framework.
 keywords: SCSS, CSS, CSS custom properties
 image: teutonic-poster.jpg
+tags:
+  - webdev
 ---